 Slow sites don’t get opened

 Pretty simple stuff really, the site is slow and our impatient mind and fingers just move right on to the next site.
-Or, perhaps we are on a site and want to open another page and it slowly loads same thing.
+Or, perhaps we are on a site and want to open another page and it slowly loads the same thing.

 Google and other search engines rate your SEO on many factors and they include open rate and time on site.

 Here are Google Page speed insights